skojaku/applied-soft-comp/docs/lecture-note/intro/why-applied-soft-computing.md

 Imagine trying to explain to someone how you recognize your friend's face.
 Sure, you do it instantly - but try writing down the exact rules!
 Should you measure the eye spacing?
 Check nose shape?
 It's nearly impossible to write rigid rules for something our brains do effortlessly.

 This is where neural networks come in - they learn and adapt like our brains, without needing exact rules.
-And boy, have they surprised us!

-# Mind-Blowing Neural Network Achievements
+## Mind-Blowing Neural Network Achievements

 ### The AI Artist Who Beat Human Artists